-HubSpot also offers a free trial and free versions of their software, unlike Marketo.
+HubSpot also offers a 14-day free trial and free versions of their software, unlike Marketo.

 Marketo specialises in providing solutions for enterprises and larger businesses.
 Their software was built for advanced marketers and often requires more IT knowledge to operate which makes it difficult unless you have dedicated specialists.
 And even when you have these specialists, it can still be highly time-consuming.

 HubSpot provides a much smoother user experience and allows access to all of the marketing tools you might need at the Professional and Enterprise level, instead of buying separate modules and tools that quickly add up.

 Marketo offers personalised marketing solutions for specific industries.
 As we've said previously, they cover seven main modules of marketing which you can buy separately or in bundles to create an automated platform that suits your needs.

-In contrast, HubSpot is an all-in-one inbound marketing platform, offering the ability to create optimised content for blogs, web pages, emails - based on customer data.
+In contrast, HubSpot is a powerful CRM platform, offering the ability to create optimised content for blogs, web pages, emails - based on customer data.
 It allows you to create reports, check analytics and more - all in one place.
 There’s also the option to integrate up to 1,000 external tools with HubSpot's App Integration Ecosystem if you want to strengthen your marketing muscle even more.

 The features available with HubSpot's packages